robertostrabelli/labydo/readme.md

 - During a standard movement, you may move exactly the number shown on the dice, fewer spaces, or not move at all.
 - *Labyrinth tiles* may be placed parallel or perpendicular to existing tiles, as long as edges and corners align.
-- Tiles cannot overlap.
+- Tiles must not overlap with existing tiles on the board.
 - If you run out of *labyrinth tiles*, draw 5 more from the pile.
 If the draw pile is empty, take tiles from the board starting with those closest to your *entrance tile*, working forward.
 Only take tiles as needed, beginning with the earliest placed tiles.

 ### 2- Teleport Action
 When on a teleport space (*T*), you may move to an adjacent *labyrinth tile* in any direction.
 Declare your intended direction before rolling the dice.
-The dice result determines the space number where you must land.
+The dice roll determines the specific space you must land on.

 - If the target space is occupied, this initiates combat and both pawns swap positions.
 - If you land on an occupied blocking space (*B*), the teleport fails and your turn ends.